runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ATLANTIS_HIDE_PREV_PLAN_COMMENTS=true
   ```
   Hide previous plan comments to declutter PRs.
 This is only supported in
-  GitHub and GitLab currently.
+  GitHub, GitLab and Bitbucket currently.
 This is not enabled by default.
 When using Github App, you need to set `--gh-app-slug` to enable this feature.

 ### `--hide-unchanged-plan-comments`
   ```bash